May 16, 2025

 Field Day 2025

-W6SD has begun planning for Field Day 2025, which will be held on June 28-29.
-We are holding planning sessions via Zoom every other Wednesday at 6:30 p.m.: March 5, 19, April 2, 16, 30, May 14, 28, June 11 and 25.
+We are holding planning sessions via Zoom every other Wednesday at 6:30 p.m.: May 14, 28, June 11 and 25.

-To participate via Zoom, go to https://us02web.zoom.us/j/86700093061?pwd=amZOSXZKOTkwcWNDb2E5WW1MRmJqZz09
+To participate in our every-other-week online Field Day planning sessions, go to https://us02web.zoom.us/j/86700093061?pwd=amZOSXZKOTkwcWNDb2E5WW1MRmJqZz09

-(Meeting ID 867 0009 3061, Passcode W6SD)
+(Meeting ID 867 0009 3061, Passcode W6SD).

 W6SD Get-Togethers